ADVRHumanoids/ProximityBasedDynamicCollisionAvoidance/README.md

 Here, a brief explanation of what the package does is given.

 As mentioned in the introduction, this package allows you to avoid dinamic collisions.
 To do that, the package computes *local changes* of a preplanned robot trajectory, in the Cartesian space.
-To compute such a local changes the package uses the measurements retrieved by the *onboard* sensors, in particula it requires the measured distances.
+To compute such a local changes the package uses the measurements retrieved by the *onboard* sensors, in particular it requires the measured distances.
 Based on that, the result of the package is a local replanning of the robot preplanned trajectory.
 The avoidance of a dynamic collision performed thanks to the onboard sensors is triggered by a threshold value on the distances measurements.